Who the hell am I, anyway?*

 Business in the front.
 Party in the back.

-These days my head might be shaved but I have the spirit of Billy Ray Cyrus.
 In other words, I spend my days writing for business and pleasure.

-At least I’m not starving.
+And I’m not starving.